 Instruction in fitting and showing horses.
 Students gain experience training, conditioning, grooming, showing and /or selling horses.
-Training young horses in advanced maneuvers under saddle including cow work, rope work, trail, versatility, and reining patterns.
+Training horses in maneuvers under saddle including cow work, rope work, trail, ranch riding, and reining patterns.
 Techniques and applications of fitting a horse in preparation for horse sale or show.